furby/kolide-fleet-chart/README.md

 [Kolide Fleet](https://kolide.com/fleet)
 A flexible control server for osquery fleets.
 Fleet allows us query multiple hosts on demand as well as create query packs, build schedules and manage the hosts in our environment.

 -    **Elastic Stack** – Elasticsearch, Logstash and Kibana are tools that allow for the collection, normalizing and visualization of logs.

+**This solution implies Kubernetes Operator Framework based ELK Stack** Fleet Output is fed into ELK via container native EFK FluentD sends the JSON formatted stdout and stderr to the k8s embedded elk stack.
+Therefore we do not include the ELK solution with this chart.

 #### TL;DR; How to install
 Follow the README.md for each sub-chart, install in this order: